Volunteer - SaveSyria

 Depending upon the interest of team members, IMR can help in arranging a side trip to Petra once the mission is over, via Dar es Salam Travels who provide an English speaking guide.
 The cost is around $250, but this trip is purely optional.

-Do I need a visa to travel to Syria?
+Do I need a visa to travel to Jordan?

 Yes, it is needed but for US & Canadian nationals it is stamped on arrival at Amman airport.
 There are other options too and IMANA guides selected team members with the choices.